 The Company capitalizes all acquisitions of fixed assets in excess of \$500.
 Property and equipment are stated at cost.
 Depreciation is provided on the straight-line method over the estimated useful lives of the assets.
 Fixed assets are comprised of furniture, computer and office equipment with an assigned useful life of 3 to 5 years.
 Property and equipment also includes capitalized software costs.
 Capitalized software costs include costs to develop software to be used solely to meet the Company's internal needs, consist of employee salaries and benefits and fees paid to outside consultants during the application development stage, and are amortized over their estimated useful life of 5 years.
-As of September 30, 2015 and December 31, 2014, capitalized software costs, net of accumulated amortization, was \$92,324 and \$114,988, respectively.
-Amortization expense for capitalized software costs for the periods ended September 30, 2015 and December 31, 2014 was \$23,973 and \$1,308, respectively.
+As of September 30, 2015 and December 31, 2014, capitalized software costs for the periods ended September 30, 2015 and December 31, 2014, was \$23,973 and \$1,308, respectively.